 Double opt-in email lists use a basic two-step process.
 When someone enters an email into your subscription form, a message is sent to that email address that requires the owner to click a verification link.
 The email address is added to your list only after the verification link is clicked.
 While double opt-in email lists are typically smaller, they are also often higher quality.

 Today, many successful email marketers use a hybrid email list-building model:

 - They grow their email list using single opt-ins to reduce friction and remove barriers.

 - They then segment and clean their email lists through automated email sequences (like a welcome sequence) that include links within the email content that both trigger a subscription confirmation and provide valuable segmentation data.

 2. Provide Open Incentives

-- Include timely offers that expire.
+- Leverage FOMO by including timely offers that expire.

 - Stick with a reliable publishing schedule subscribers can count on and look forward to.